 I never would have this sort of pressure in the back of my mind if I were not hearing all these success stories from people I went to school with.
 I feel all of this because of the environment I was in.
 The environment we grow up in and are a part of determines, in large part, the person we become.
 We want to rise to the level of our peers and be successful as well.

 This is the reason that parents are so aggressive about sending their kids to good schools.
 They want their children to achieve something at a high level and be around other high achievers and children with similar aspirations.

 Not everyone grows up and develops in the best environments.
 In fact, most people do not.
 Because most people do not develop in these sorts of environments, much of what they accomplish needs to come from within.
 We need to condition ourselves to have positive beliefs about ourselves.
-You need to create strong beliefs about yourself and what you believe you can become.
-Most often, the difference between those who succeed and those who do not is what they choose to believe about themselves and what they are capable of achieving.
+You need to create powerful beliefs about yourself and what you believe you can become.
+Most often, the difference between those who succeed and those who do not is what they choose to believe about themselves and what they can achieve.

 I believe that one of the most important things is adopting beliefs that help us to grow.